-The Schleswig-Holstein Musik Festival (SHMF) will conclude its series of composer retrospectives, which began in 2014, next year with the Hamburg-born composer and piano virtuoso Johannes Brahms (1833-1897).
+This year, the Schleswig-Holstein Music Festival (SHMF) concludes its series of composer retrospectives, which began in 2014, with the Hamburg-born composer and piano virtuoso Johannes Brahms (1833-1897).

-Johannes Brahms spent his childhood and youth in northern Germany and although his chosen residence later became the music capital Vienna, he always remained connected to his roots: In letters to his father, he remembers "Heide better than many other places".
-He describes Kiel and Düsternbrook as "beautiful" and recommends a longer trip through Schleswig-Holstein, because "it's said to be magnificent!"
+Johannes Brahms spent his childhood and youth in northern Germany, and although his adopted home later became the musical metropolis of Vienna, he always remained connected to his roots: In letters to his father, he remembers "Heide better than many a city."
+He describes Kiel and Düsternbrook as "beautiful" and recommends a longer trip through Schleswig-Holstein, because "it's supposed to be magnificent!"

-While Franz Schubert, focus composer 2021, paved the way for Romanticism, Johannes Brahms led that epoch to its conclusion - and beyond: his works were groundbreaking for the beginning of Modernism.
-Both retrospectives thus form a delightful contrast and invite us to explore musical styles in the mirror of their times.
+While Franz Schubert, focus composer in 2021, paved the way for Romanticism, Johannes Brahms led that era to its conclusion - and beyond: his works were groundbreaking for the beginning of Modernism.
+Both retrospectives thus form a delightful contrast, inviting us to explore musical styles in the mirror of their times.

-In the coming festival summer, the Schleswig-Holstein Musik Festival will present a selection of the oeuvre of Johannes Brahms.
-The audience will experience his grand symphonies as well as his chamber music.
-In addition, the focus will also be on modern adaptations that bring Johannes Brahms' work to life in a highly contemporary way.
+In the coming festival summer, the Schleswig-Holstein Musik Festival will present a cross-section of the complete works of Johannes Brahms.
+The audience will experience his great symphonies as well as his chamber music.
+In addition, the focus will also be on modern adaptations that allow the work of Johannes Brahms to be experienced in a highly contemporary way.

-"Do you wish to roam farther and farther?
-See the good that lies so near.', Goethe says.
+"'Will you wander on and on?
+See, the good lies so near,' Goethe says.
 Johannes Brahms, who comes from northern Germany, has always seemed too close to us in recent years.
-But now we are dedicating the 2022 retrospective to him at the end of the composer series.
-His oeuvre shapes concert programmes all over the world.
-But after intensive discussions, we realised that we can look at Brahms' work and life from new perspectives.
-In the process, we are discovering entirely new aspects and creative explorations of his work, which we will pursue with relish next year," says Festival Director Dr. Christian Kuhnt.
+But now we are dedicating the 2022 Retrospective to him at the end of the composer series.
+His oeuvre shapes concert programs all over the world.
+But after intensive discussions, we realized that we can look at Brahms' work and life from new perspectives.
+In the process, we are discovering entirely new sides and creative explorations of his work, which we will pursue with relish next year," says festival director Dr. Christian Kuhnt.